SnowBirdMV/safari-zone/README.md

 class MapProgressionStart["Map Progression Start"]

 class WelcomeToTheSafari["Welcome to the Safari!"] {
-  NPC: Visitor Center Receptionist
+  NPC: Receptionist
   Area: Visitor Center
-  Starting Location: Visitor Center
+  Starting Location: Visitor Center lobby
-  Objective: Acquire Item
-  Objective Details: Purchase Safari Pass
+  Objective: Purchase a Safari Pass
   Quest Icon Sprite: pixelmon:textures/gui/research/money_pouch.png
   Reward: Nothing
-  Unlocks: Handing in the pass
+  Turn In NPC: Gate Receptionist
   NPC Model Texture: pixelmon:textures/steve/shoplady.png Description 1: Welcome to the safari!
 Please purchase your pass.
   Description 2: Then head downstairs toward the safari gate and give it to the clerk.
   Description 3: That lets you enter Timberland Village.
-  Talk Early: Welcome!
-Buy a Safari Pass at the front counter, then come back down to the gate.
   Talk Again Active: Take your pass underground and hand it to the ticket clerk at the booth.
   After Completion: Perfect.
 Your pass is ready to be handed in at the underground ticket gate.
 }

 class HandingInThePass["Handing in the pass"] {
-  NPC: Visitor Center Receptionist
+  NPC: Gate Receptionist
   Area: Visitor Center
-  Starting Location: Visitor Center, ticket gate underground
+  Starting Location: Visitor Center ticket gate underground
-  Objective: Turn In Item
-  Objective Details: Give Safari Pass to ticket clerk Quest Icon Sprite: pixelmon:textures/gui/research/speech_bubble.png
+  Objective: Give the Safari Pass to the ticket clerk Quest Icon Sprite: pixelmon:textures/gui/research/speech_bubble.png
   Reward: Nothing
-  Unlocks: Timberland Village Lab
+  Turn In NPC: Ticket Clerk
   NPC Model Texture: pixelmon:textures/steve/shoplady2.png Description 1: Head underground in the visitor center.
   Description 2: Follow the long hallway until you reach the ticket booth.